Applied Research for Students

 - Review all funding criteria to ensure that your project is eligible.

 - Make sure that your innovative project has a good plan and a well-thought-out budget.

-- An electronic copy of your application form that is digitally signed by your group, Industry Sponsor, Faculty Advisor and Academic Chair.*
+- Submit an electronic copy of your application form to email@example.com.
+Make sure it is digitally signed by your group, Industry Sponsor, Faculty Advisor, and Academic Chair.